goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/><br/>

-## ⚪ ️ 2.4 Test your middlewares in isolation
+## ⚪ ️ 2.4 Przetestuj swoje middleware w izolacji

 :white_check_mark: **Opis:** Many avoid Middleware testing because they represent a small portion of the system and require a live Express server.
 Both reasons are wrong — Middlewares are small but affect all or most of the requests and can be tested easily as pure functions that get {req,res} JS objects.
 To test a middleware function one should just invoke it and spy ([using Sinon for example](https://www.npmjs.com/package/sinon)) on the interaction with the {req,res} objects to ensure the function performed the right action.
 The library [node-mock-http](https://www.npmjs.com/package/node-mocks-http) takes it even further and factors the {req,res} objects along with spying on their behavior.
 For example, it can assert whether the http status that was set on the res object matches the expectation (See example below)
 <br/>